Tag Archives: Paul Thomas

 Joe possesses a pragmatic artistic wisdom that affects those who work with him.
 Michael Thompson, another highly experienced local actor explained to me one evening that he made many creative decisions by considering; “what would Joe Gatton do?”
 Was he serious?
 Knowing Michael, probably not, but it was just plausible enough…

 This particular summer afternoon was a true ordeal by fire.
 Sunny, ninety-something degrees, 150% humidity…a real beauty.
-Compounding these balmy conditions was our rehearsal space.
+Amplifying these balmy conditions was our rehearsal space.
 It was outdoors, in the sun, on a concrete slab that had at one time doubled as a shuffleboard arena.

 The air simmered – it was hard to breathe.